CEED/libCEED/examples/solids/index.rst

 Weak form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is crucial to distinguish between the current and reference element in the Total Lagrangian Finite Strain regime.
+It is crucial to distinguish between the current and reference element in the *total Lagrangian* Finite Strain regime.

 .. math::

     \int_{\Omega}{\boldsymbol{v} \cdot \left(\nabla_X \cdot \boldsymbol{P} + \rho_0 \boldsymbol{g}\right)} dV = \boldsymbol{0}

 Integrating by parts, we arrive at the weak form: find :math:`\bm u \in \mathcal V \equiv H^1(\Omega_0)` such that

 .. math::
    :label: hyperelastic-weak-form